 The ACT is a 3-1/2 hour test that is administered six times per year (September, October, December, February, April and June).
 The maximum score on the test is a 36.
-The test fee is $42.50.
-The “optional” writing section is an additional $16.00.
-Three times each year – in December, April and June – the ACT offers a “test information release” service, wherein students can order a copy of the test, their answers and the answer key for $20.00.
+There is an “optional” writing section which is no longer required unless your student wants to apply to West Point.
+Three times each year – in April, June and September– the ACT offers a “test information release” service, wherein students can order a copy of the test, their answers and the answer key for a fee.
 Students have up to 90 days from the date of the test to order these materials.
 Please click here to access the pdf you need to order the materials.

 The ACT test begins with the English section.
 The English section on the ACT is comprised of five passages and 75 questions – 15 questions per passage.
 The student has 45 minutes to complete the section.
 Students will be given sentences, parts of which have been underlined.
 They will need to analyze the underlined portion and determine if it needs to be fixed, or not, and how it needs to be fixed.
 They will also need to analyze the organization of the passage and determine if a reorganization of words in a sentence, or sentences in a paragraph is warranted.